 Your content stays as-is, including the items and types created during activation.
-Nothing will be changed nor deleted from your project.
+Nothing will be changed or deleted from your project.

-- Title – Specifies the name of the homepage.
+- Title – specifies the name of the root item.

-You can extend your homepage with other content elements if needed.
-While Web Spotlight is active, the Homepage type and item cannot be deleted.
+You can extend your root item with other content elements if needed.
+While Web Spotlight is active, the Web Spotlight root type and the item based on it cannot be deleted.

 Subpages in Web Spotlight

-The Subpages element is a means of creating your website hierarchy, commonly known as page tree.
-You can use subpages with the predefined pages or add them to your own content types.
+The Subpages element is a means of creating your website hierarchy, commonly known as a page tree.
+You can use subpages with the predefined page content type or add them to your own content types.